TSLarson/Jenkinsfile/PITCHME.md

 #HSLIDE
 ### Test and Publish Stage (Part 1: Setup)
 ![Test Step 1](pics/TestStep1.jpg)
-1. Allocate an executor and workspace for the pipeline
+  * (Line 1) Allocate an executor and workspace for the pipeline
     * Without node, the pipeline can't do any work!
-2. Checkout the source code for this project
+  * (Line 2) Checkout the source code for this project
   * This is a quick easy way to access the correct version of the source code

 #HSLIDE
 ### Test and Publish Stage (Part 1: Setup)
 ![Test Step 1](pics/TestStep1.jpg)
-3. Create a Test stage
+  * (Line 3) Create a Test stage
     * This name displays as a step on your pipeline
-5. Set up a docker container
+  * (Line 5) Set up a docker container
     * This tells it to run inside a specific docker image

 #HSLIDE
 ### Test and Publish Stage (Part 1: Setup)